 What is analytics vs reporting?

 Analytics is the technique of examining data and reports to obtain actionable insights that can be used to comprehend and improve business performance.
-Business users may gain insights from data, recognize trends, and make better decisions with analytics.
+Business users may gain insights from data, recognize trends, and make better decisions with workforce analytics.

 On the one hand, analytics is about finding value or making new data to help you decide.
 This can be performed either manually or mechanically.
 Next-generation analytics uses new technologies like AI or machine learning to make predictions about the future based on past and present data.